 Google Tag Manager simplifies this process—it allows you to add the Tag Manager code once on your website and then you can add more tracking codes using the Tag Manager Workspace without needing to touch the code at all.

-For example, if I want to install Google Analytics, Crazy Egg, and Adwords Remarketing on a website, I can simply log into Google Tag Manager Account and install and then publish it live.
+For example, if I want to install Google Analytics, Crazy Egg, and Google Ads Remarketing on a website, I can simply log into Google Tag Manager Account and install and then publish it live.
 We already have our Google Tag Manage code install which is basically a ‘bucket’ for importing all of the additional tags we add through GTM.

 Automating with Google Tag Manager